Ticket types for Endpoint Detection and Response (EDR)

 EDR detection rules

-Coro EDR identifies malicious processes based on detection rules and creates tickets for detected events.
+Coro identifies malicious processes based on detection rules and creates tickets for detected events.

 - Command and Control